You'll find all you need to know on our How to Apply page.

 All students who are under the age of 18 when beginning their studies at Harper Adams will be required to live in Boughey Halls of Residence, in designated under-18 accommodation.
 These flats will only be accessible by students under the age of 18 and appropriately DBS-checked members of staff and wardens.
-Once students have turned 18 they can ask to move to an alternative room / hall, subject to availability.
+Once students have turned 18 they can ask to move to an alternative room/hall, subject to availability.
 All under-18 residents will be required to accept additional terms and conditions set out in the Under-18 Agreement.

-Second-year students live off-campus so that new students in their first year at Harper Adams can experience living in halls of residence.
+The majority of returning students live off-campus so that new students in their first year at Harper Adams can experience living in halls of residence.
 This gives you the opportunity to broaden your own experiences by living independently, with friends, in local privately rented accommodation.
 All off campus students are offered support and guidance with the whole process, from house hunting through to living together.
 There is no shortage of off-campus accommodation, from lodgings to small flats and bigger houses, in Newport and the surrounding villages.
-For more information please visit our Off-Campus Living pages.
+For more information please visit our Off Campus Living pages.

 Harper Adams' catering department are an award winning team who pride themselves on offering quality locally sourced food.
 In summary: great breakfast to start the day, good portions, plenty of variety, and the catering team work hard to please our students.
 They are always open to suggestions and new ideas - if you think something is missing, get in touch!

 You'll need a TV licence if you're watching or recording television programmes as they're being shown on TV.
 This applies whatever device you're watching on - a TV, laptop, tablet, mobile phone or games console - and however you're receiving the programmes - via an aerial, satellite, cable or streaming through the internet.

 It's the law, and anyone living on campus who watches or records television programmes as they're being shown on TV without a valid TV licence is at risk of prosecution and a fine of up to £1,000.